 Not waiving your right to view the letters.
 When setting up recommenders in Common App, you're given the option to waive your right to read the letters.
 Waive it.
 Schools give less weight to letters the student has read, and recommenders write more candidly when they know the student won't see the letter.

-Use Counsely's Profile Builder to track your recommenders, deadlines, and application materials in one place.
+My Colleges Tracker: Use Counsely's My Colleges tool to track your recommenders, deadlines, and application materials for every school in one place—so nothing slips through the cracks.